Dalton says Bears told him starting quarterback job is his

 The former Cincinnati and Dallas QB said he has been assured the top spot is his and he won’t be competing with veteran Nick Foles.

-“They told me I was the starter,” Dalton said Thursday.
+“They told me I was the starter,” Dalton said.
 “That was one of the reasons why I wanted to come here.
 So every conversation I’ve had has been that, so that’s the assurance that I’ve gotten.”

 A three-time Pro Bowler, Dalton agreed Tuesday to a one-year, $10 million deal.
 He can earn an additional $3 million in bonuses.